-The Periyar National Park, also known as the Periyar Tiger Reserve, is an incredible wildlife sanctuary located in the mountainous ranges of the Western Ghats, on the state borders of Tamil Nadu and Kerala.
+Periyar National Park (also known as the Periyar Tiger Reserve) is an incredible wildlife sanctuary located in the mountainous ranges of the Western Ghats, on the state borders of Tamil Nadu and Kerala, India.

-I spent half a day at the Periyar National Park and have put together this complete guide of everything you need to know before you go!
+I spent half a day at Periyar Tiger Reserve and have put together this complete guide which includes everything you need to know before you go!

-The best way to reach Periyar National Park is by public bus.
-Daily buses operate from Kochi bus station to Thekkady, which is the nearest town to Periyar and the cost is 150 rupees for a journey time of around six hours.
+The best way to reach Periyar is by public bus.
+Daily buses operate from Kochi bus station to Thekkady (which is the nearest town to Periyar) and the cost is 150 rupees for a journey time of around six hours.

 I recommend spending at least one or two nights in Thekkady to experience the Periyar National Park Safari and visit nearby points of interest such as the spice and tea plantations.